nextcloud/ldap_write_support/README.md

 * Adding an user to a newly created group do not work; you must reload before adding user to group
 * Adding a new user to an existing group do not work; you must reload before adding user to group
 * Adding a new user to a new group do not work; you must reload before adding user to group
+* Deleting a newly create group do not work; nextcloud must reload before deleting a created group.